Director Eric Khoo and actress Josie Ho on their erotic drama 'In the Room'

 Cutting through the wallowing heartbreak follows the comedic, colourful Pussy, featuring Ho, as Madame Orchid (based on real life cabaret dancer Rose Chan), a woman who knows how to engulf a man’s ding dong and leave him utterly powerless.
 “I had so much fun playing this role,” says Ho.
 “It was wonderful working with Khoo, and the first time I read the script I knew that it would be quite the experience playing such a daring character.
 Orchid is a progressive woman, who speaks her mind and doesn’t care what other’s think.
 She’s a leader.”
 Indeed she is.
 She teaches her students a thing about pussy power as they practice with bananas, gold fish and ping pong balls.
 “I think the ping pong balls are the most hilarious.”

 For Khoo, Ho was an obvious casting choice.
 “The first time I Skyped her, I knew she was dynamic enough to play Orchid.
 Josie is so intelligent and fun and she came up with some of the dancing sequence herself.
-Dream Home is one of my favourite films and she has so much tenacity in
+Dream Home is one of my favourite films and she has so much tenacity in that movie.”

 In the Room is dedicated to Khoo’s late friend, horror writer and musician Damien Sin, who scripted Khoo’s 1995 debut feature, Mee Pok Man.
 Sin became Khoo’s inspiration for his central character, also named Damien – a depressed 70s songwriter, who overdoses on heroin.
 But before he dies, he finds love during a brief encounter with the hotel’s housekeeper.
 And because of his love, he lingers around Room 27 as an awkward, voyeuristic ghost that appears in the remainder of the stories.
 “It’s very Damien,” says Khoo as he remembers his friend.
 “He was such a prolific horror story writer and this character I created is a tribute to him.”